EnterpriseDB/repmgr/README.md

-Start `repmgrd` on each standby and verify that it's running by examining the log output, which at default log level will look like this:
+Start `repmgrd` on each standby and verify that it's running by examining the log output, which at log level INFO will look like this:

     [2016-01-05 13:15:40] [INFO] checking cluster configuration with schema 'repmgr_test'
     [2016-01-05 13:15:40] [INFO] checking node 2 in cluster 'test'